partigabor/aromatica-old/content/items/star_anise.md

 title = "Star Anise"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum, see also anise.
+description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum, see also anise." weight = 10

-, see also anise.

-According to WordNet: Anise-scented star-shaped fruit or seed used in Asian cooking and medicine.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"